CodeYourFuture/curriculum/org-cyf-sdc/content/tools/sprints/4/_index.md

 +++
-title = 'Sprint 2'
+title = 'Sprint 4'
 description = 'The plan for this sprint' layout = 'sprint' emoji= '⏱️' menu_level = ['module']
 weight = 2
-theme = "Shell tools, hardware, and programming language concepts"
+theme = "Implementing and testing shell tools in Python, and Operating Systems concepts"
 +++